 - The Staff Mental Health and Disability Network provides a welcoming space for colleagues with a personal interest in mental health.
 Contact Susan Kilminster for further information.

 - Support is also offered to those who care for someone with mental health issues, through our partnership with Carers Leeds which is offering confidential one-to-one telephone appointments.
-Contact the Equality Policy Unit to make a booking request.
+Contact the Equality & Inclusion Unit to make a booking request.
 You can also contact the Carers Leeds advice line on 0113 380 4300 (Monday to Friday 9am – 5pm).

 - The Student Counselling and Wellbeing Service remains open with all support now being offered remotely by telephone, email and / or Zoom.